state of war

 双语例句

-杰斐逊认为奴隶制导致奴隶主和奴隶之间处于一种战争状态。 - He pronounced the country to be in a state of war.
+- At that time, the whole country was in a state of war.

-他宣布全国进入战争状态。 - I ask that the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, Dec.7, a state of war has existed between the United States and the Japanese empire.
+新的国会向德国宣战了。 - I ask taht the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, December 7th, 1941, a state of war has existed between the United States and the Japanese Empire.